-You install wordpress, leave up the default theme and start posting away.
-You want your blog to stand out and be unique, and with a tonne of free themes out there there’s really no reason to stick with the same old theme that every other newbies got on their blog.
+You install WordPress, leave up the default theme and start posting away.
+You want your blog to stand out and be unique, and with a tonne of free themes out there, there’s really no reason to stick with the same old theme that every other newbie got on their blog.
 Make your blog stand out, find a theme that shows off your style so that when people land on your blog they know they’re on your blog.

-On the opposite end of the scale from point one is having a customisable theme and going completely crazy with it.
-You setup a million different colours and fonts to be used all over the place and burn your readers retinas out with an acid yellow background with turquoise text.
+On the opposite end of the scale from point one is having a customizable theme and going completely crazy with it.
+You set up a million different colors and fonts to be used all over the place and burn your reader’s retinas out with an acid yellow background with turquoise text.

-Take some inspiration from other blogs, look up colour combinations that complement each other and keep the amount of different fonts to a minimum.
+Take some inspiration from other blogs, look up color combinations that complement each other, and keep the number of different fonts to a minimum.

 7. Posting too many (almost) identical pictures

 We’re all guilty of taking 2,135 pictures and then not being able to decide whether the one where our head is tilted slightly to the left vs the one where it’s tilted slightly more to the left is the best.
 That doesn’t mean you should post them both!
 Every image you include in a post increases the load time of that post so you want each one to have earned its spot.
 They should all be different enough that your reader doesn’t feel like they’re flicking through your camera roll.